• Home

 Trek from Khola Kharka to Surkey (1,842 m)

 Leave the quiet alpine meadows of Khola Kharka and begin your descent toward Surkey, passing through lush forests, terraced fields, and traditional villages along the way.
 The trail offers plenty of opportunities to interact with local communities and observe daily life in the mid-hills of Nepal.
+Upon arrival in Surkey, settle into a warm and welcoming homestay.
+Spend the evening experiencing authentic village hospitality, tasting home-cooked meals, and learning about the customs and traditions of the local people.
+Overnight at a homestay in Surkey.

 Day 06